AHMEDBEL529/remote-spark-job-with-airflow-demo/README.md

 Welcome to this demo repository to show how to run pyspark applications on remote spark clusters using SSHOperator :rocket:.

-This repository contains a functional airflow pipeline that can be run in GitHub codespaces.

 This Airflow pipeline will trigger the execution of a basic pyspark application that can be tested on other applications.

 -------------------------------